 can be unique to an entry like

 entryUUID, are lost or different if the

-same entry is re-added to the server.
+same entry is re-added to the Directory Server.

 There are cases where a company might want to preserve their deleted entries to allow for possible undeletion at a later date.
 For example, a company might want to retain account and subscriber entries for their users who leave but later rejoin.
 Artifacts that a user creates such as account histories, web pages, notes, can be tracked and recovered while a user is deleted or when the user returns as an active customer.
 Soft deletes facilitate this use-case.